Little things to notice in Lisbon, Lisbon

 The old pelourinho, with unknown aspect, during the manuelin period, knew its end with the earthquake of 1755.

-Dominated by the beautiful palace of the Spanish Embassy, this square, abandoned for a long time, became an important centre to travelling in and around Lisbon.
-Most of the buses to cross the river and to the coast depart from there.
+Dominated by the beautiful palace of the Spanish Embassy, this square, abandoned for a long time, became an important centre to travel in and around Lisbon.
+Most of the buses to cross the river and to the coast, depart from there.
 Furthermore, it's at walking distance from Campo Pequeno and the top of Eduardo VII park, with Gulbenkian Museum and Lisbon's mosque in each way.